Maurice R. Greenberg World Fellows Program

 In this seminar, World Fellows discuss how they contribute professionally to building the ‘good society’; set out their future goals; identify ways to support each other; and initiate future collaboration.

-Great Power Competition Seminar
+Great Power Competition and Cooperation Seminar

 This graduate seminar explores competition between US, China, Russia and middle powers; and potential cooperation across climate, security, economy, cyber, and global health.

 For the last two decades, Special Operating Forces have led the fight against terrorism.
 But with the pivot towards Great Power Competition, and with many challenges affecting stability, this graduate seminar explores the potential role of Special Operations Forces in the 21st century.

 Town and Gown Seminar

 The Town and Gown Seminar examines the state of town-gown relationships and their repercussions on the cultivation of a good society – from New Haven to the world.